 Thanks for visiting!
-Remember that nowadays, (most) blocklists don't really govern deliverability and inbox placement.
+Remember that nowadays, (most) blocklists don't usually govern deliverability and inbox placement on their own.
 Want to learn more about email marketing best practices, email technology, and deliverability troubleshooting?
 Then you'll want to check out my other site, Spam Resource.

 Status of dnsbl.sorbs.net: DEAD